Design a network using Cisco ONP

 The PIDs of prototype cards are shown as "NA" in the BOM details of the LNI network. |

 You can export the CPZ, import the CPZ, and share the imported network.
-You can check the properties of the network using the Entity Editor.
+Use the Entity Editor to view network properties.

 Configurations and hardware supported by LNI